-The Shelter is primarily dedicated to caring for homeless animals in our community of twenty-two towns–but we don’t stop there.
+The Shelter is primarily dedicated to caring for homeless animals in our community of 25 hamlets and villages-but… we don’t stop there.
 We rescue dogs from “kill shelters” and dire situations from across the country from New York City to Georgia to Puerto Rico and even China.

-As of January 2014 we have taken our services “on the road” to fulfill our mission of reducing the number of homeless pets.
-The ASPCA has granted SASF a Veterinary Mobile Clinic to target low income pet owners throughout New York State by offering low cost spay and neutering.
-Our Veterinary Mobile Clinic also offers low cost inoculations and micro-chipping.
-Last year out mobile clinic went out 95 times, spaying/neutering an average of 45 pets per week.
+As of January 2014, we have taken our services “on the road” to fulfill our mission of reducing the number of homeless pets.
+The ASPCA has granted SASF a Veterinary Mobile Clinic to target low-income pet owners throughout New York State by offering low-cost spay and neutering.
+Our Veterinary Mobile Clinic also offers low-cost inoculations and micro-chipping.

 The present economy is very challenging.
 People are experiencing hardships, causing many to be unable to care for their pets.
 These pets are often surrendered to the shelter or simply abandoned.
 We have had to expand our facility due to the increase in abandoned animals and are in the process of raising additional funds to enlarge and modernize the veterinary clinic, as well as our facility and services.

-We are steadfast to our mission which is to provide for the welfare of animals and reduce the number of homeless pets—and we are committed to our goal which is to promote and nurture the bond between people and animals through adoption, education and community outreach.
+We are steadfast to our mission which is to provide for the welfare of animals and reduce the number of homeless pets.
+We are committed to our goal which is to promote and nurture the bond between people and animals through adoption, education and community outreach.